Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Luxury hotels in North Goa

-Infinity pool at Doubletree by Hilton, Panaji, Goa
+The infinity pool at Doubletree by Hilton, Panaji, Goa

 You can find plenty of luxury hotels in North Goa at various price ranges and unique locations.
-Some of the popular hotels in North Goa include Doubletree by Hilton, Grand Hyatt, Cidade de Goa, Novotel Goa and there are many more.
+Some of the popular hotels in North Goa include Doubletree by Hilton, Grand Hyatt, Cidade de Goa, Novotel Goa and of course, there are many more.

 Resorts in North Goa